havocado/havocado/README.md

 - (2020) An algorithm problem I wrote - https://vjudge.net/contest/578547#problem/A

 - (2020) A collection of C++ code for coding problems - https://havocado.github.io/cpp-2020-april

+**🏘️ Groups I love**

+- **SFU Mathematics Students Union** - Student union for Math ~nerds~ students!
+A lot of happy memories while working as an exec for MSU during most of my studies in 2019-2023.
+Website: https://sfumsu.github.io/

+- **SFU Competitive Programming Club** - I would say this is one of the best clubs for programmers at SFU!
+I participated as a problem setter around 2020 when I did a lot of algorithm programming.
+It is an amazing club that runs weekly practices and introduces students to ICPC/leetcode style programming problems.

+- **SFU Artists Club** - A lovely club that gathers every week to make art and ~draw weird things on whiteboard~

 **💬 Other links:**